explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 title: Composition is the essence of programming
 permalink: /composition
 ---
-Engineers can achieve big things by solving little problems.
+Engineers achieve big things by solving little problems.
 If we can solve all the little problems, we can combine the solutions to solve bigger problems.

 Why do we break down problems?
-This is due to the limitations of the human mind.
-Our brains can only deal with a small number of concepts at a time.
+This is due to the limitations of the human mind
+- our brains can only deal with a small number of concepts at a time.
 So we break down problems, and break them down again until we can mentally digest them.

-In programming we write small solutions as functions.
-Here we zoom in.
+In programming we solve small problems by writing functions.
+Here we zoom in to focus on a single task.

 > The psychological profiling (of a programmer) is mostly the ability to shift
 > levels of abstraction, from low level to high level.
 To see something in the